-Corresponding Classes of Notes

-With respect to the Class 2M-1 Reference Tranche, the Class 2M-1 Notes.
+Corresponding Classes of Reference Tranches 2B, Class 2M-BH, Class 2M-2C, Class 2M-CH, Class 2B-1A, Class 2B-AH, Class 2B-1B, Class 2B-BH, Class 2B-2, Class 2B-2H and Class 2B-3H Reference Tranches.
+With respect to the Class 2M-1 Notes, the Class 2M-1 Reference Tranche.
+With respect to the Class 2M-2A Notes, the Class 2M-2A Reference Tranche.
+With respect to the Class 2M-2B Notes, the Class 2M-2B Reference Tranche.
+With respect to the Class 2M-2B Reference Tranche.
+With respect to the Class 2M-2C Notes, the Class 2M-2C Reference Tranche.
+With respect to the Class 2B-1A Notes, the Class 2B-1A Reference Tranche.
+With respect to the Class 2B-1B Notes, the Corresponding Classes of Notes Class 2B-1B Reference Tranche.
+With respect to the Class 2B-2 Notes, the Class 2B-2 Reference Tranche.
+With respect to the Class 2M-1 Reference Tranche, the Corresponding Classes of Protes Class 2M-1 Notes.
 With respect to the Class 2M-2A Reference Tranche, the Class 2M-2A Notes.
 With respect to the Class 2M-2B Reference Tranche, the Class 2M-2B Notes.
 With respect to the Class 2M-2C Reference Tranche, the Class 2M-2C Notes.
-With respect to the Class 2B-1 Reference Tranche, the Class 2B-1 Notes.
-The Class 2B-2H Reference Tranche will not have corresponding Notes.

-Senior Reference Tranche.....

-The Class 2A-H Reference Tranche (the "Senior Reference Tranche").

-Mezzanine Reference Tranches.....

-The Class 2M-1, Class 2M-1H, Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2M-2C and Class 2M-CH Reference Tranches (each, a "Mezzanine Reference Tranche" and collectively referred to as the "Mezzanine Reference Tranches").

-Junior Reference Tranches

-The Class 2B-1, Class 2B-1H and Class 2B-2H Reference Tranches (each, a "Junior Reference Tranche" and together referred to as the "Junior Reference Tranches").

-Reporting Period for Hypothetical Structure

-For any Payment Date and for purposes of making calculations with respect to the hypothetical structure and the Reference Tranches, the reporting period (each, a "Reporting Period") will be the second calendar month preceding the month of such Payment Date.
+With respect to the Class 2B-1A Reference Tranche, the Class 2B-1A Notes.
+With respect to the Class 2B-1B Reference Tranche, the Class 2B-1B Notes.
+With respect to the Class 2B-2 Reference Tranche, the Class 2B-2 Notes.
+The Class 2B-3H Reference Tranche will not have corresponding Notes.
+Senior Reference Tranche The Class 2A-H Reference Tranche (the "Senior Reference Tranche").
+Mezzanine Reference Tranches The Class 2M-1, Class 2M-1H, Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2M-2C and Class 2M-CH Reference Tranches (each, a " Mezzanine Reference Tranche " and collectively referred to as the " Mezzanine Reference Tranches ").
+Junior Reference Tranches The Class 2B-1A, Class 2B-AH, Class 2B-1B, Class 2B-BH, Class 2B-2, Class 2B-2H and Class 2B-3H Reference Tranches (each, a "Junior Reference Tranche" and together referred to as the "Junior Reference Tranches").
+Reporting Period for Hypothetical Structure For any Payment Date and for purposes of making calculations with respect to the hypothetical structure and the Reference Tranches, the reporting period (each, a " Reporting Period ") will be the second calendar month preceding the month of such Payment Date.
 For any Payment Date, the delinquency status of each Reference Obligation will be determined as of close of business on the last day of the related Reporting Period.
-For example, the Reporting Period for an October Payment Date is the preceding August, and determinations of the delinquency status of the Reference Obligations relative to the October Payment Date are made as of the preceding August 31.
+For example, the Reporting Period for a December Payment Date is the preceding October, and determinations of the delinquency status of the Reference Obligations relative to the December Payment Date are made as of the preceding October 31.